menu

 Aberdeen Proving Ground is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-Aberdeen Proving Ground is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Aberdeen Proving Ground does not have a public transit system used by locals to get to and from work.

 Demographics

-The per capita income in Aberdeen Proving Ground in 2018 was $41,243, which is middle income relative to Maryland, and upper middle income relative to the rest of the US.
-This equates to an annual income of $164,972 for a family of four.
+The per capita income in Aberdeen Proving Ground in 2022 was $54,952, which is upper middle income relative to Maryland, and wealthy relative to the rest of the US.
+This equates to an annual income of $219,808 for a family of four.
 However, Aberdeen Proving Ground contains both very wealthy and poor people as well.

 Aberdeen Proving Ground is an extremely ethnically-diverse town.
 The people who call Aberdeen Proving Ground home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Aberdeen Proving Ground residents report their race to be White, followed by Black or African-American.
-Aberdeen Proving Ground also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.17% of the town’s residents.
-Important ancestries of people in Aberdeen Proving Ground include Irish, German, English, Italian, and Polish.
+Important ancestries of people in Aberdeen Proving Ground include Irish, German, English, Italian, and Finnish.

 The most common language spoken in Aberdeen Proving Ground is English.
 Other important languages spoken here include Spanish and French Creole.